Regional State Administrative Agency for Western and Inland Finland

-The Regional State Administrative Agency for Western and Inland Finland is one of the six Regional State Administrative Agencies in Finland.
-The responsibility area of the agency is composed of five regions, 25 districts and 115 municipalities.
+The Regional State Administrative Agency for Western and Inland Finland (Länsi- ja Sisä-Suomen aluehallintovirasto) was one of the six Regional State Administrative Agencies in Finland.
+The responsibility area of the agency was composed of five regions, 25 districts and 115 municipalities.

+The operations of the Regional State Administrative Agencies ended on 31 December 2025, when the Finnish Supervisory Agency (Lupa- ja valvontavirasto, LVV) was established on 1 January 2026.